Best Dell Monitor Android Central 2021

 Monitor shopping for most shoppers is about compromise.
 Anything past certain spec benchmarks — 1080p resolution, 60Hz refresh rate, a certain level of brightness — is going to cost more than many customers are willing to pay.
 Because of this, these customers should choose a monitor like the Dell P2419H, which will extend your screen space for a low price even if it doesn't offer flashy improvements like 4K.

 Compared to other 1080p monitors, the P2419H stands out thanks to its adjustable stand.
-You can slightly raise or lower the monitor, tilt the screen upwards, swivel it left or right without moving the base, and even pivot it a full 90 degrees to make it 24" tall, should that prove useful for whatever reason.
+You can slightly raise or lower the monitor, tilt the screen upwards, swivel it left or right without moving the base, and even pivot it a full 90 degrees to make it 24 inches tall, should that prove useful for whatever reason.
 In its normal state, you'll find the narrow bezel along the top and sides, maximizing screen space.
+It also has several ports, including upstream HDMI, DisplayPort, and USB 3.0 to display content, plus four downstream USB ports to charge your devices.

 Otherwise, its specs are fairly standard but have no weak points.
-We like that it has an IPS panel, which means you get a clear view of the screen at nearly any angle.
+We like that it has an IPS panel with ComfortView, which means you get a clear view of the screen at nearly any angle while also minimizing blue light and flickering.
 A 1000:1 contrast ratio with 250 nits is a fairly regular baseline for value monitors that will look normal but lack the vibrancy and brightness of a more expensive unit.
 Its response time varies from 8 to 5ms, which, combined with a 60Hz refresh rate, proves this isn't built for gaming but will work well in normal contexts.

-If you do pick this model, try investing in a monitor light bar and help its brightness climb to more visually pleasing levels.
+If you do pick this model, try investing in one of these great monitor light bars and help its brightness climb to more visually pleasing levels.

 - Highly adjustable stand